NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Sun position for each image.
 For ISIS and CSM cameras, if this option is not set, the Sun information is read from the camera files.

-``sfs`` has been tested thoroughly with Lunar LRO NAC datasets, and some experiments were done with Mars HiRISE images and with pictures from Charon, Pluto's moon.
-Using this fool for Mars is complicated by the fact that Mars has very diverse geological properties and an atmosphere.
-It will likely not do as well for Mars as for other Solar System bodies.
-For non-Moon datasets one can also experiment with the Hapke model.

-As can be seen below, ``sfs`` returns reasonable results on the Moon as far as 85 degrees and even 89.6 degrees South.

-The ``sfs`` program is sensitive to errors in the position and orientation of the cameras, the accuracy of the initial DEM, and to the value of the weights it uses.
-Yet, with some effort, it can work quite well.

 A tool named ``parallel_sfs`` is provided (:numref:`parallel_sfs`) that parallelizes ``sfs`` using multiple processes (optionally on multiple machines) by splitting the input DEM into tiles with padding,